Sample (Map Viewer)

 • Point—Values will be sampled at each point location.

 • Polyline or polygon—Values will be sampled at the polygon or polyline centroid.
-If the input raster is multidimensional, the values will be aggregated based on Statistics type.
+If the input raster is multidimensional, the values will be aggregated based on the Statistics type value.

 Sample settings